 “Force Majeure Event” means an event which is beyond the reasonable control of an affected party including without limit any market disruption, acts or restraints of government(s) or public authorities, war, revolution, strikes or other industrial action, fire, flood, natural disaster, explosion, terrorist action, the suspension or limitation of trading by any execution venue, or any breakdown, failure, defective performance or malfunction of any telecommunications settlement or other equipment or systems.

-“Forward Trade” means a Trade where the settlement of the Trade is due to take place more than 4 Business Days after:
+“Forward Trade” means a Trade where the settlement of the Trade is not due to occur within the Spot Period.